Security analytics may hold promise. The reality is a ways off. One area ahead of the curve, however, is tracking inside-user behavior.

 These technologies develop normal versus abnormal behavior profiles by collecting information on users' activities across IP addresses, accounts and devices.
 Unlike signature-based threat technologies, user behavior analytics creates a baseline for each individual user and then uses categorical, numerical and contextual information to identify anomalies and flag risky behavior.
 User and entity behavior analytics, or UEBA, also looks at machine activities -- individuals, devices, assets and applications.

 User behavior analytics is not new.
 The failure to thwart insider threats (compromised credentials and data), innovations from startups and a growing need to store and sift through massive amounts of enterprise and security-related data have drawn attention to this segment of the security analytics market.
-Part of the promise of these technologies is speed: halting a problem before it happens.
+Part of the promise of these technologies is speed for security teams: halting a problem before it happens.
 Do these behavior technologies connect the dots and help security analysts find serious threats?
 Many tools likely help.
 Securonix, Gurucul, Bay Dynamics, Fortscale, Exabeam, Microsoft and Splunk are just some of the players in a crowded space.

 Not playing by the rules

 Bay Dynamics offers proprietary UEBA as a component of its Risk Fabric analytics platform.
 The company revealed a technology partnership in July 2017 to integrate its user behavior analytics software with Symantec Corp.'s Data Loss Prevention and other products.

 In a Security Current podcast with IBM's global CISO David Cass, published in August, Bay Dynamics CEO Feris Rifai described the company's UEBA technology as unsupervised machine learning that could help companies with the security skills shortage.